walterdejong/synctool/doc/chapter5.md

 5.7 Manage hosts behind a gateway
 ---------------------------------
-As synctool relies on ssh authentication you can easily manage hosts that are not directly available.
+As synctool relies on SSH authentication you can easily manage hosts that are not directly available.
 Imagine this setup:

     synctool-master-node